MAHESH94944/Startup_Project/README.md

 #### 3. Google OAuth Login

 - **GET** `/api/auth/google`
 - **Description:** Redirects the user to Google's OAuth screen.
-After successful authentication, Google redirects back, and the backend returns a JSON response with the user's info and a JWT token.
+After successful authentication, the user is **redirected back to your frontend application** (as defined by `FRONTEND_URL` in `.env`).
+The session cookie is set automatically by the server.
 - **Usage:** Your frontend should have a "Login with Google" button that navigates to this URL.
+Your frontend application should then check the user's authentication status (e.g., by calling `/api/auth/me`) when it loads after the redirect.

 #### 4. Get Current Authenticated User